 It’s hard to imagine what early explorers and Hudson’s Bay Company men would have experienced while living and working in this very harsh subarctic environment.
 Once we arrive at the fort we are welcomed with a strong shot of Jaegermeister to help cut the cold.

 We walk through the massive stone walls of the Prince of Wales Fort and enter into the incandescent RAW:churchill structure.
 It is so surreal sitting at a familial table for just 20 underneath the stars in the center of this historic site.
 The architectural design and material selection of RAW:churchill was inspired by northern dog-sleds and komatiks.
 At one end of the tent structure is the open kitchen where we can see the chefs make the finishing touches on our world-class meal.
 Above us there is a transparent roof which might give us the first glimpse of northern lights.

-The first course arrives not long after we arrive and get settled.
+Tonight we get to enjoy a meticulously curated menu designed by one of Canada’s top chefs, which features courses inspired by regional delicacies from land and sea.
+The first course is served not long after we arrive and get settled.
 The wind picks up, blowing against the RAW:churchill structure as if begging for our attention.
 Inside, however, the atmosphere is warm and the air filled with delicious scents, clinking glasses and laughter.

 Mandel Hitzer is the chef at both deer + almond and RAW:almond in Winnipeg.
 He is our chef tonight at RAW:churchill.